friflo/Friflo.Json.Fliox/Engine/README.md

   The more significant performance penalty is the side effect for queries.
 So many archetypes need to be iterated if they are query matches.

 - Changing an entity link does not cause a structural change.
 In **flecs** an new archetype need to be created.

+The example shows how to create a follow component using another entity as target.

 ```cs
 public struct FollowComponent : ILinkComponent